FILES FROM THE CHATSWORTH PALINDEALER

 They landed in Baltimore form Germany and then came directly to Chatsworth.
 Mr. Rosenboom was a carpenter and followed his trade after coming to America.
 The three boys were all mechanically inclined.
 Two of them, Robert and Henry, learned the plumbing trade and are still actively engaged in business here.
 John, a resident of Fairbury is an automobile mechanic.
 Four daughters were born to the couple after their arrival in Chatsworth-- Gertrude, Patrinellle, Annette and Louise.

-Of the daughters, Hilda is the wife of Charles Bussard, of Fairbury; Janette Haag, resides in Springfield, Mass.; Marie died in 1912 Gertrude is now Mrs. Frank Canik, of Elmhurst; Patrinelle reside in Hollywood and is Mrs. Art Willert; Annette, now Mrs. Val Dupre, lives in Oak Park; and Louise, as Mrs. Charles Jensen lives in Evanston.
+Of the daughters, Hilda is the wife of Charles Bussard, of Fairbury; Janette Haag, resides in Springfield, Mass.; Marie died in 1912; Gertrude is now Mrs. Frank Canik, of Elmhurst; Patrinelle resides in Hollywood and is Mrs. Art Willert; Annette, now Mrs. Val Dupre, lives in Oak Park; and Louise, as Mrs. Charles Jensen lives in Evanston.

 Mr. Rosenboom died in 1912 and Mrs. Rosenboom in 1935.

 This large family have proven to be excellent citizens and while only two are now residents of Chatsworth, they were prominent in the upbuilding of the town.